Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 [.BLIB.ARCH.AUTO.DBI]DRIVER.XST

-When building DBI, you will probably see a few warnings about symbols being trimmed as they are very long - don't worry about this.
+When building DBI, you'll probably get a few warnings about symbols being trimmed, don't worry about this.

-You may also see %SYSTEM-W-BADFILEVER errors for dbiproxy.pl.rno and dbish.pl.rno.
-This problem is due to the double file extension which is invalid in VMS but we currently do not know the solution.
+You may also get %SYSTEM-W-BADFILEVER errors for dbiproxy.pl.rno and dbish.pl.rno.
+This reason for this problem is the double file extension, which is invalid in VMS, but we currently do not have a solution.

 When testing DBI, we got errors from examp.t: